Slovejoy/tech-talks/README.md

 This repository contains the source code of various slide-decks related to security research.

 # Editing
-These presentations were built using the (overleaf editor)[https://www.overleaf.com/].
+These presentations were built using the [overleaf editor](https://www.overleaf.com/).
 To compile, modify, and view these presentations using the overleaf editor,

 1. Load the presentation of interest into a .zip folder, on Linux, `zip -r v8-talk.zip v8-talk/`.